 Participant Information Letter

-Project Title: Educational leaders in Catholic school communities responding to complex and high velocity events
+Project Title: Educational leaders in school communities responding to complex and high velocity events

-My name is Judith Norris and I currently teach and research in the field of educational leadership at Australian Catholic University.
-I have held various role in schools and school systems, including principal and a senior school system leader.
-My previous experiences and research around educational leaders making and giving sense to their communities have led to an interest in leaders responding to complex events.
-It is here that can we learn insights about leaders themselves which are poignant for others’ learning.
+Dr Judith Norris, is the Chief Investigator, currently teaches and researches in the field of educational leadership at Australian Catholic University.
+She has held various role in schools and school systems, including principal and a senior school system leader.
+Previous experiences and research around educational leaders making and giving sense to their communities have led to an interest in leaders responding to complex events.
+It is here that we can learn insights about leaders themselves, which are poignant for others’ learning.

 What is the project about?